Nielspace/100daysMLchallenge/README.md

 > **Note: Feature Engineering and Modeling**
 > - Explored various methods to drop features and transform feature to make a reliable machine learning model.
 Used techniques from Jeremy Howard's fast.ai lessons.
+> - In the end, I used Linear Regression and Random Forest Regression to complete the first project of 100daysML challenge.
+> - I closed with an accuracy of 82% in both training and testting dataset, which far eliminates the question of overfitting and underfitting.

+> - Link to the notebook is <a href='https://github.com/Nielspace/100daysMLchallenge/blob/master/100daysMachineLearningChallenge/Project%2001%20-%20Patient%20Charge%20sheet.ipynb'>here -- Project 01 </a>